akospasztor/stm32-bootloader/README.md

 Each example uses the same bootloader library located in the `lib/stm32-bootloader` folder.
 The examples are located in the `projects` folder and they come with a separate, dedicated README file with description related to that specific implementation.

+Update: the `STM32L496-Discovery` example supports compiling and building the project with the GNU Arm Embedded Toolchain out-of-the-box, in addition to IAR EWARM.
+Check out the project README for further information.

 Please refer to <https://akospasztor.github.io/stm32-bootloader> for complete documentation of the bootloader library source code.

 ![Build Status](https://dev.azure.com/akospasztor/stm32-bootloader/_apis/build/status/akospasztor.stm32-bootloader?branchName=master)